Paget's Horse. Imperial Yeomanry Reviewed by HRH Prince of Wales (1900)

 The Prince of Wales reviews Paget's Horse, with black dog following.

-This historical film documents a review of the Imperial Yeomanry by the Prince of Wales, implicitly celebrating monarchical authority, military strength, and imperial tradition.
-The film's content and purpose align with conservative values of established order and national pride.
+The film, a historical newsreel, documents a military review of the Imperial Yeomanry by the Prince of Wales.
+Its straightforward, positive depiction of monarchical authority, military tradition, and imperial strength implicitly aligns with conservative values of order, hierarchy, and national power.

 This historical footage from the early 20th century features traditional casting reflecting the period's demographics, primarily depicting white male military personnel and royalty.
 The narrative presents these traditional identities in a neutral or positive light, focusing on the review of a military unit without any critical framing.